 A/g Chief Executive Officer

-Mr Stuart Allinson is the acting Chair of the Authority and was appointed as a member of the Authority on 12 October 2015 for a term of five years.
+Mr Stuart Allinson was appointed as a member of the Authority on 12 October 2015 for a term of five years.

 Mr Allinson’s career has predominantly focused on the energy sector, as a manager, consultant and company director in Australasia and Europe.
 He was appointed Chief Executive Officer of BidEnergy Pty Ltd when it was established in 2012 and continues in that role.
 With headquarters in Melbourne, BidEnergy is a cloud-based platform helping multi-site organisations control their energy spend locally and globally.

 Mr Allinson attended Imperial College of Science and Technology and holds a BSc Mathematics Upper Second Class Honours (Associate of the Royal College of Science) and Master of Petroleum Engineering (Associate of the Royal School of Mines).
 He also holds a Master of Business Administration, Royal Victoria University of Manchester, England.
 Whilst studying for his MBA, he attended Kellogg Graduate School of Management in Illinois as part of an international student exchange programme.

 Mr Allinson’s early career was in oil and gas exploration and production.
 He later specialised in energy and environmental market deregulation.
 In 1997, he immigrated to Australia to work with Ernst & Young as an energy market specialist, consulting to governments, regulators and businesses involved with market reform.
 Subsequently, he co-founded Exigency Management Pty Ltd, a specialist energy and environmental advisory firm.